Skip to content

 remove

 Detach an issue from its current epic.
-The issue stays in place; only the epic link is cleared.
+The issue stays put; only the epic link clears.
+Accepts issue-key lists and ranges with -p / --parallelism.

-The call is idempotent — running epic remove against an issue that isn't attached to any epic still returns removed: true.
+The call is idempotent — epic remove against an issue with no epic still returns removed: true.

 {